val-life/Doc-parser/README.md

 - On Windows, Microsoft Word is typically required for DOCX conversion through `docx2pdf`.
 - Some external sites block iframe embedding.
 In the document viewer, URL previews may need to be opened in a new tab instead.
 - Parsing can be slow on CPU.
 GPU inference is strongly preferred for the LightOnOCR model.

-## CLI script status

-This repository also includes `parse_documents.py`, but it does not currently match the web app's storage layout:

-- it uses `knowledge_base/` and `output/` instead of `knowledge_bases/`
-- it references a Chinese parser module that is not present in this repository

-Treat `parse_documents.py` as an experimental or incomplete standalone path unless you plan to update it.

-For normal use, start the web app with `server.py`.

-## Troubleshooting

-### DOCX preview or parsing fails

-- Confirm Microsoft Word is installed.
-- Confirm `docx2pdf` is installed in the active environment.
-- Try converting the file manually to PDF and upload the PDF instead.

-### Model is not found

-- Check whether `models/LightOnOCR-2-1B/config.json` exists.
-- If it does not, download the model from the Models page.

-### URLs do not preview inline

-- This is often caused by the target site's iframe restrictions.
-- Use the Open in browser action from the document view.

-### Parsing is very slow

-- Check whether the model is running on CPU instead of CUDA.
-- Reduce concurrent work and parse one file at a time if resources are limited.

-## Development

-Useful entry points:

-- `server.py` for backend routes and job flow
-- `parsers/lighton_parser.py` for model loading and generation
-- `static/js/pages/kb-sources.js` for upload, URL, and parse interactions
-- `static/js/pages/doc-view.js` for live streaming and Markdown editing